hnidboubker/BeezCoder/README.md

-# BeezCoder is dev application Identity asp.net to help you implement Asp.Net Identity
+# What is BeezCoder
-[![License](http://img.shields.io/github/license/NetDevPack/NetDevPack.Identity.svg)](LICENSE)
+it's a dev application Identity for ASP.NET IDENTITY  implementation to help you improve your development productivity [![License](http://img.shields.io/github/license/NetDevPack/NetDevPack.Identity.svg)](LICENSE)